Create and manage scorecards

 What the scorer sees

-Scorers see the calculated overall score as the last question in their scorecard before they click submit.
+Scorers see the calculated overall score as the last question in the scorecard before submitting.
 They can’t manually override the score but they can revise their answers to previous questions before submitting.

 Details and limitations